linked-art/linked.art/docs/api/rels/1/index.md

   * [workClassifiedAsConcept](workClassifiedAsConcept): Return the works that are classified as the concept.
   * [workCreationTechniqueConcept](workCreationTechniqueConcept): Return the works whose creation has a technique of the concept.
   * [workLanguageLanguage](workLanguageLanguage): Return the works that are written or in the language.
-  * [workRepresentsConcept](workRepresentsConcept): Return the visual works that represent or depict the concept.
+  * [workRepresentsConcept](workRepresentsConcept): Return the visual works that represent or depict the concept, or an instance of the concept

 ### Activity